dadkakdead/MyBoss/README.md

 [there]: <https://docs.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins#StartBuildingApps_TypesofApps>

 ### What is the right data format? ###
-Take a look at *ntOrgchart-sample_input.xlsx*.
+Take a look at *MyBoss-sample_input.xlsx*.
 Basic rules:
 1. One org structure — one spreadsheet.
 2. One employee — one line.
 3. Minimum required data for every employee (not CEO) - 4 fields: